A Commonsense

 • Any sign of coercion.
 If both parties had a lawyer, but on the eve of the wedding, one spouse forced the other to accept last-minute changes without input from their lawyer, the agreement could be invalidated.

 • Unfair provisions.
-It’s not surprising that sometimes, one party would want to saddle the other with all the marital debt or refuse to share assets.
+It’s not surprising that sometimes, one party would want to saddle the other with all the family debt or refuse to share assets.
 But the court will consider the fairness of the agreement and may refuse to honour it if it is grossly unfair.

 Can a Prenuptial Agreement Be Changed or Revoked Later?